gtauzin/kedro-dagster/docs/pages/technical.md

 Kedro-Dagster reads your Kedro project and the configuration under `conf/<ENV>/` to generate a Dagster code location.
 The selected environment determines which `catalog.yml` and `dagster.yml` are loaded.
 Translators then build Dagster assets and IO managers from the Kedro catalog, map nodes to ops and multi-assets, and construct jobs by filtering pipelines according to `dagster.yml`.
 All generated objects are registered in a single `dagster.Definitions` instance exposed by the Kedro-Dagster's generated `definitions.py`.

-When you run the UI with `kedro dagster dev -e <ENV>`, the command loads the active environment, applies any overrides found in the `dev` section of `dagster.yml` (for example, log level or port), and serves the generated Definitions.
 For a walkthrough with concrete examples, see the [example page](example.md).

 ## Kedro-Dagster concept mapping